analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   i.e. COVID stay at home orders (temporary) vs shift to smartphones (likely to persist)
 -   if the macro trend is likely to persist, the product might be experiencing a cultural or technological wave in which case the primary metric could benefit or be dragged down (depending on the business case, teams might leave the primary metric as is)
 -   if the macro trend is temporary/seasonal, techniques could be explored to measure the primary metric impact or control for the temporary/seasonal trend
-    -   simple pre vs post is the most rudimentary approach
+    -   simple pre vs post is the most basic starting point
     -   more advanced techniques to isolate the primary metric impact could involve time series decomposition, regression analysis, causal impact analysis, etc

 ### Why are vanity metrics context dependent?

 -   vanity metrics tend to be metrics that look good on the surface but don't tie with business objectives and/or lack actionability
--   upper funnel metric like app installs can be a vanity metric for a mature business but a critical metric for a new business trying to grow discovery
+-   upper funnel metrics like app installs can be a vanity metric for a mature business but a critical metric for a new business trying to grow discovery
--   social media likes might be an OKR vanity metric; however, if likes correlate with downstream core actions then it could be a useful metric
+-   social media likes might be an OKR vanity metric; however, if likes correlate with downstream business objectives/goals then it could be a useful metric
 -   vanity metric pressure testing
     -   does the metric align to business objectives/goals?
     -   is the metric actionable given business maturity and product type?

 ### Unintentional consequences of goal metrics?

--   look out for path of least resistance to hit metric goals
 -   could lead to short-term optimization vs long-term thinking
+-   look out for path of least resistance to hit goal metrics which could lead to negative knock-on effects
+-   many corporate world examples of this (individuals/teams pressured to hit a goal metric and damage the business/customer experience in the process)
--   if career incentives are tied to metric goals, are there "unhealthy" ways to move the metric?
+-   if career incentives are tied to goal metrics, are there "unhealthy" ways to move the metric?
 -   are some actions to move the metric better than others? is the goal metric robust enough to account for this?